AsturaPhoenix/alchemy/Substrate.md

   The normalization factor (log base) does not matter, though it is convenient to base on the number of Unicode code points such that an any-character predicate has entropy 1.
 Alternatively it may be useful to normalize such that an error contributes entropy 1 (which is often roughly equivalent since the symbol space usually consists mostly of Unicode code points).
 Some frequency-based refinement may be warranted as well, so that general matches over rare symbols contribute similar entropy to specific matches over common symbols.

-* **predicate** - a Boolean expression that evaluates whether a rule should apply to a symbol subsequence.
+* **predicate** - a Boolean expression that evaluates whether a rule should apply to a symbol sequence region.
 Predicates have properties of entropy (the degree of generalization accepted) and width (the number of symbols consumed).
+Predicates are applied about a specific location (cursor) in the symbol sequence.
+Most predicates will consume sequentially from there.
+However, zero-width lookaround predicates even negative-width predicates are possible as well.

 * **symbol** - an atomic input unit or concrete syntax tree node, which are equivalent from the perspective of rewrite rules.

 * **width** (of a predicate) - the number of symbols consumed by the main recognizer of the predicate.
-This is often the number of symbols that a rule will replace on rewrite.
+This is the number of symbols forward from the cursor that a rule will replace on rewrite.
 However, predicates may also include zero-width lookahead and lookbehind recognizers, which do not add to width.
+Width may be negative.